 Earth & Environmental Sciences

-At least once a year we try to have an all day outside visit to a local place of interest.
+At least once a year we try to have an all day visit to a local place of interest.
+Recent visits have included Buckland Park Lake, The Thames Barrier, Cuckmere Haven and the Royal Geographic Society.